Our Lady and St Patrick's College, Knock

-Our Lady and St Patrick's College, Knock, known locally as Knock or OLSPCK, is a Catholic diocesan grammar school in Knock in the east of Belfast in Northern Ireland.
+Our Lady and St Patrick's College, Knock, known locally as Knock, OLSPCK or St Pats is a Catholic diocesan grammar school in Knock in the east of Belfast in Northern Ireland.
 The school, with an expanding enrolment, announced in late 2019 it anticipated future enrolment of 1,330.

 Foundation

 The school opened as St Patrick's College on 4 September 1967 on a 20 acre site at Gortgrib in the Cherryvalley area of east Belfast with Fr.
 Joseph Conway as president.
 It is a sister college of St Malachy's College and St MacNissi's College, Garron Tower.

 By the previous April, the need for a new boys' grammar school catering for the North Down and East Belfast area had become urgent.
-There was no provision for Catholic grammar education east of the River Lagan and it was clear, given the trends of the time, that there would be no capacity in the existing two Belfast grammar schools for boys (St Malachy's and St Mary's, Christian Brothers) for the September 1967 intake.
-Three priests from St Malachy's – Head of English, Fr Joseph Conway, with Fr John O'Sullivan and Fr Albert McNally - were appointed by The Most Rev. William Philbin, Bishop of Down and Connor, to found the new diocesan college.
+There was no provision for Catholic grammar education east of the River Lagan and it was clear, given the trends of the time, that there would be no capacity in the existing two Belfast grammar schools for boys - St Malachy's and St Mary's Christian Brothers' Grammar School, Belfast - for the September 1967 intake.
+Three priests from St Malachy's – Head of English, Fr Joseph Conway, with Fr John O'Sullivan and Fr Albert McNally – were appointed by The Most Rev. William Philbin, Bishop of Down and Connor, to found the new diocesan college.

 The site for the new school was Providence Farm at Cherryvalley.
 The property had been in the hands of the Diocese of Down and Connor since the middle of the 19th century.